 - Pique my curiosity about its origins in ways that led to my interest in the history of the influence of science on the ideas and work of the Impressionists and their Early Modernist successors.

 - Lead to the gamut of practical insights on the use of colour in painting that distinguish my books from others on the same subjects.

 An introduction to key ideas

-To help readers to navigate the considerable quantity of unfamiliar science-based ideas contained in my book “Painting with Light and Colour”, I decided to preface the its main content with an “Introduction to the science”.
-A .pdf version of this can be obtained by clicking below.
+To help readers to navigate the considerable quantity of unfamiliar science-based ideas contained in my book “Painting with Light and Colour”, I decided to preface its main content with an “Introduction to the science”, which can be obtained by clicking below.

 Posts relating to other chapters from “Painting with Light and Colour”: